UMNLibraries/experts-update-2024-12/slides.md

 ---
 ## Manifold for the Medical School

-The Libraries is ending support for this custom reporting application at the end of FY 24-25.
+The Libraries is ending support for this custom reporting application at the end of FY 2024 (June 2025).
 ---
 ## Automate everything!